skiptools/swift-android-action/README.md

 > [!NOTE]
 > The SDK that is installed is currently the unofficial de-facto Android SDK created from
 > the [swift-android-sdk](https://github.com/swift-android-sdk/swift-android-sdk) fork.
-> As the official Android WG is [formed](https://github.com/swiftlang/swift-org-website/pull/925),
+> As the official Android WG is [formed](https://www.swift.org/android-workgroup/),
 > we anticipate the release of an official Android SDK, at which time this action will
-> transition to using that bundle.
+> transition to using the authoritative SDK bundle.

 Snapshots can be specified with their full name, like `6.2-DEVELOPMENT-SNAPSHOT-2025-08-28-a`, or the most recent snapshot/nightly build can be specified with `nightly-6.2`.